jgettings/food-planner/README.md

 ## TODO List (somewhat prioritized):

 * Import new recipes automatically into the "New Things" list
-  * Scrape skinnytaste.com
-  * Scrape other sites
-  * From an image
   * Save all the bits:
     * Url
     * Number of servings